close

 Unfortunately, simply cleaning mould away is rarely enough.
 Mould is a symptom of a bigger problem – damp – and as long as you have the underlying damp problem, the mould will return every few weeks, potentially creating a health risk in your home.

-In order to prevent mould permanently, you need to remove the damp.
+In order to prevent mould permanently, you need to stop damp and that means removing the cause of the damp.

 In most cases, damp is due to condensation being allowed to soak into porous surfaces such as wood or plaster.
 Reducing the amount of moisture in the air in your home can be the only way to prevent condensation damp from occurring, and in most cases, this requires improved ventilation to be present.